-GENERAL GRADUATION REQUIREMENTS
+GRADUATION REQUIREMENTS

 All students are required to meet statewide graduation requirements in order to earn a diploma at Boston Prep.
-Families are encouraged to refer to the Massachusetts Department of Elementary and Secondary Education (DESE) website for the most updated information on graduation requirements.
-Please note that Boston Prep's graduation requirements meet and exceed the state minimum requirements, in an effort to ensure that all students are prepared to meet the demands of competitive four-year colleges and 21st-century careers.
+All Boston Prep students must take 6 courses every year of high school.
+In addition, students must accumulate the required credits for graduation.
+Boston Prep's graduation requirements exceed the state minimum requirements.
+This decision is a purposeful one, ensuring all students are prepared to meet the demands of competitive four-year colleges and 21st-century careers.